Punktum-dk/epp-service-specification/README.md

 As for the `create domain` and `create contact` commands (above) the default behaviour can be defined in RP.
 Where the option "registrant management", will create host objects sponsored by DK Hostmaster instead of the registrar.

-Responsibility and privileges for maintenance (`update host`) of the host object is assigned to the name server administrator as described in the [create hostsection](#create-host) section.
+Responsibility and privileges for maintenance (`update host`) of the host object is assigned to the name server administrator as described in the [create host section](#create-host) section.

 If the name server responsible is allocated to the registrar account (group), this can be handled via RP and EPP.